Jeanne Baxtresser

 Jeanne Baxtresser (born August 2, 1947) is an American flutist and teacher.
-She is most notable for her position as principal flutist of the New York Philharmonic for over 15 years, she decided to play the flute when she was only nine years old, as an author (Orchestral Excerpts for Flute with Piano Accompaniment), and as a professor and master teacher.
-Previous positions include professor of flute at The University of Montréal, The University of Toronto, Juilliard School, Manhattan School of Music, New England conservatory and Carnegie Mellon University.
+She is most notable for her position as principal flutist of the New York Philharmonic for over 15 years, as an author (Orchestral Excerpts for Flute with Piano Accompaniment), and as a professor and master teacher.
+Previous positions include professor of flute at the University of Montréal, The University of Toronto, Juilliard School, Manhattan School of Music, New England conservatory and Carnegie Mellon University.
 She received the National Flute Association's Lifetime Achievement Award in 2006.
 She has been credited with "upholding an increasingly higher standard of artistic excellence for the flute."

 Biography

 Jeanne Baxtresser was born August 2, 1947, in Bethlehem, Pennsylvania to Earl and Margaret (Barthel) Baxtresser.
-The eldest of six children, Baxtresser was surrounded by music in her childhood as her mother was an award-winning concert pianist.
+The eldest of six children, Baxtresser was surrounded by music in her childhood, as her mother was an award-winning concert pianist.
 She began piano lessons from an early age but called her piano debut "a disaster."
 She began playing the flute at age 10 and quickly realized it was the instrument for her.
-By this time, the family had moved to Minneapolis where a family friend began giving her flute lessons.
+By this time, the family had moved to Minneapolis, where a family friend began giving her flute lessons.
 She quickly progressed in these lessons and began studying with Emil Opava, then of the Minnesota Orchestra.
 During these years, Baxtresser also attended the Interlochen National Music Camp and Academy as a flute pupil of Gary Sigurdson.
 She made her orchestral debut at age 14 with the Minnesota Orchestra.

-Baxtresser auditioned and was accepted into the Juilliard School of Music in New York City, starting in 1965.
-She studied with Julius Baker for four years, working with many of the influential composers and colleagues of the time, including conductor Leonard Slatkin, and pianists Emanuel Ax, Garrick Ohlsson, and Jeffrey Siegle.
+Baxtresser auditioned for and was accepted into the Juilliard School of Music in New York City, starting in 1965.
+She studied with Julius Baker for four years, working with many of the influential composers and colleagues of the time, including conductor Leonard Slatkin and pianists Emanuel Ax, Garrick Ohlsson, and Jeffrey Siegel.

-During her final year at Juilliard, Baxtresser won the position of Principal Flutist of the Montreal Symphony in 1969, and shortly after was hired as professor of flute at McGill University in Montreal.
-She was subsequently appointed Principal Flute of the Toronto Symphony Orchestra in 1976, before being invited by Music Director Zubin Mehta to join the New York Philharmonic in 1981.
-The first female principal flute of the New York Philharmonic, Baxtresser appeared as soloist with the New York Philharmonic on more than fifty occasions, and has been featured as a soloist across North America and Europe.
-She retired from the New York Philharmonic in 1998, to focus on full time teaching.
+During her final year at Juilliard, Baxtresser won the position of principal flute of the Montreal Symphony in 1969, and shortly after was hired as professor of flute at McGill University in Montreal.
+She was subsequently appointed principal flute of the Toronto Symphony Orchestra in 1976, before being invited by Music Director Zubin Mehta to join the New York Philharmonic in 1981.
+The first female principal flute of the New York Philharmonic, Baxtresser appeared as soloist with the New York Philharmonic on more than fifty occasions and has been featured as a soloist across North America and Europe.
+She retired from the New York Philharmonic in 1998 to focus on full-time teaching.